 Vaccination Proof Required: A Hurdle

-The first let down of the good news, is that it’s not incredibly clear or easy to prove you’ve been vaccinated at this point, but that’s likely to improve dramatically.
-Even still, many countries are happy to make the paperwork-work, provided a traveler also tests negative.
+The first let down of the good news, is that it’s not always incredibly clear or easy to prove you’ve been vaccinated at this point, but that’s likely to improve dramatically.
+Even still, many countries are happy to make the paperwork-work.

-They’re primarily doing this by making agreements with other countries, on the basis that they’ll accept certificates from each other.
+They’re primarily doing this by making travel agreements with other countries, on the basis that they’ll accept certificates from each other, known as bilateral agreements.
 The general consensus is that vaccinated travelers must…

 - have received both doses, not just one.

-- need to wait 10-14 days from the time of second dose.
+- need to wait at least 14 days from the time of second dose.